 Therapeutic Approaches for Treating Dual Diagnosis

 When you enter treatment and start your path to recovery, it may take time for the symptoms of an underlying mental health disorder to appear.
-Should these symptoms arise, the expert treatment team at The Ridge Ohio will assess if they can offer the appropriate level of care and support.
-If your mental health disorder impairs your ability to participate in treatment, we will refer you to a qualified provider capable of delivering the specialized treatment needed.
+Should these symptoms arise, the expert treatment team at The Ridge Ohio will assess whether we can provide the appropriate level of care and support.
+If your condition impairs your ability to participate in treatment, we will refer you to a qualified provider capable of delivering the specialized dual diagnosis treatment needed.

 Premium Dual Diagnosis Treatment

-At The Ridge Ohio, our dedicated counselors and therapists work collaboratively to integrate individual psychiatric care with your comprehensive treatment plan.
-This integration ensures a thorough analysis of how a dual diagnosis impacts your recovery.
-With the skilled guidance of our expert team, you’ll be educated with the proper knowledge, skills, and commitment to meet the challenge of dual diagnosis.
-By embracing these techniques you can not only overcome addiction or alcohol use disorder but also manage the symptoms of your co-occurring mental health disorder.
+At The Ridge Ohio, our dedicated counselors and therapists work collaboratively to integrate individual mental health care and psychiatric support into your comprehensive treatment plan.
+This integration ensures a thorough understanding of how a dual diagnosis impacts your recovery.
+With the skilled guidance of our expert team, you’ll gain the proper knowledge, skills, and commitment needed to meet the challenge of co-occurring mental health conditions and substance use disorder.
+By embracing these techniques you can overcome addiction or alcohol use disorder and better manage the symptoms of your co-occurring mental health Condition.

 The Ridge: Recovery for Life